UCL/STIR/documentation/devel/local-CI.md

 ## Prerequisities

-Install `act` and make sure Docker or Podman is availabel and running.
+Install `act` and make sure Docker or Podman is available and running.

 On Linux, the workflow can be run with an Ubuntu 24.04 container image compatible with GitHub Actions: